Deborah Kay Fitzgerald: Career

 A year into writing her dissertation she was offered a one year job at Harvard University by Everett Mendelsohn, shocking both her male colleagues and even herself.

-After finishing up her Ph.D. in History and the Sociology of Science at UPenn. in 1985, she moved with her son and husband to Cambridge, Massachusetts.
+After finishing up her PhD in History and the Sociology of Science at UPenn. in 1985, she moved with her son and husband to Cambridge, Massachusetts.
 She proved her abilities at Harvard by starting her second year in the History of Science as the lead tutor in the department.
 She was only at Harvard for three years before she took up a job at MIT as a historian of technology in 1988.
 This was the same year that the STS graduate program at MIT was brand new, giving Fitzgerald the role of the director of graduate studies within the program, which she held for over five years.
-In 1996 she became a chairwoman of the Ph.D. program in history, anthropology, and STS until 2001.
+In 1996 she became a chairwoman of the PhD program in history, anthropology, and STS until 2001.
 She was yet again asked to take on another job, this time by dean Philip Khoury, to become the associate dean of the MIT School of Humanities, Arts and Social Sciences (SHASS) on April 1, 2005.
 From here, she found an interest in administration through her love for learning how things are done and ways to improve them.
 Only being in the position for a year and a half, Khoury took a promotion in the provost office, leaving the seat of acting dean to Fitzgerald, which she happily took in 2006.
 She eventually took the permanent role of the Kenan Sahin Dean of SHASS in 2007 and held it until July 1, 2015.